awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 )
 ```

-For more information on the available steps and their input requirements, see the [Pipelines](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html) documentation\.

 ### RegisterModel Step<a name="step-type-register-model"></a>

 You use a RegisterModel step to register a model to a model group\.
 For more information on registering models, see [Register and Deploy Models with Model Registry](model-registry.md)\.